Requires an LP360 Drone license.

 PP-RTX: PP-RTX (Post-Processed Real-Time Extended) is a GNSS processing mode that utilizes Trimble® CenterPoint™ RTX technology.
 It provides centimeter-level post-processed positioning accuracies without requiring local reference stations.

-QC only (Realtime): Use this mode for field checks to verify the quality of the rover data.
+QC only (Realtime): If available for your system, use this mode for field checks to verify the quality of the rover data.

 3. You need to select which Run Location you intend to use for processing: